 Our placement assessment will be used for placement purposes only.
 For admission consideration, we will continue to reference previous courses and grades from 7th & 8th grade, as well as teacher and principal recommendations.
 Consideration for scholarships will not be based on this assessment.

-We will automatically register each 9th grade applicant for the HSPT on Saturday, January 23rd, 2021.
-If your student is not able to test that day, we will contact you following January 23rd to inform you about a make up test opportunity.
+We will automatically register each 9th grade applicant for the CCHS Placement Test.
+If your student is not able to test that day, we will contact you to inform you about a make up test opportunity.

 Applicants who apply to CCHS and take the test at CCHS are given priority consideration for admission, scholarship and tuition assistance.